no-more-secrets/smcol_saves_utility/supplemental-info.md

 up the horses and, when it gets there, it will receive horses and 25 will be subtracted from horse_breeding.
 When a dwelling is de- stroyed, horse_herds and horse_breeding will decrease.

+NOTE: in at least some versions of the game, there appears to be a bug whereby only one native tribe is allowed to breed horses.
+When that tribe is wiped out, another starts breeding.
+Moreover, the value of horse_breeding is increased not be horse_herds, but instead by horse_herds*NE, where NE is the number of non-extinct tribes.
+Current speculation is that this could be due to a bug in the mechanism whereby tribes trade horses with one another (which is mentioned in the Official Strategy Guide).